-Proper ventilation in your roof is extremely important and whether you have an attic or standalone style roof.
+Proper ventilation in your roof is extremely important and whether you have an attic or stand-alone style roof.

 It is important to have a well ventilated area under your shingles, and in this article we will explore the many different conditions that need to be met to be considered “Good Ventilation”.
-By exploring these benefits we can see just how important a focus on ventilation is for any roofing system.
+By exploring these benefits we can see just how important focusing on ventilation is for any roofing system.

 - Ventilation affects the lifespan of your roof!
 In Edmonton, we have very wild weather.
 One minute it is 30 degrees, the next it is raining!
 This week has been a perfect example.
-In addition with Alberta Winters we experience a lot of freezing and thawing.
+In addition to enduring Alberta winters, we experience a lot of freezing and thawing.
 Look what it does to our paved roads!
 When snow rests on your roof, but the radiant heat from the home, heats up the shingles.
 The snow melts.
 The pressure of the snow above it, presses the water up and under the shingles.
 As the weather cools off, the water FREEZES, then causing it to expand.
 Pushing your shingles up, causing the nails to become loose, or allowing water around them.
 This process repeats and repeats day after day causing more and more damage to the roof and wear to your shingles.

 - So with that being said, proper ventilating protects the structural integrity of your roof deck, and thus your home!

-- Limited Ventilation can make your home more difficult to keep cool in the summer.
+- Limited ventilation can make your home more difficult to keep cool in the summer.
 Shingles are typically dark, and as the sun beats down on them, that heat radiates into your attic, and then into your home.
 Increasing your air conditioning costs!

 - Limited ventilation can also make it more difficult to heat your home in the winter, as the resulting moisture from ice dams, results in humid damaged insulation, which decreases the R value of the insulation, and thus puts more load on your furnace as well.